cawfree/punch/README.md

 # punch
-A graphical programming language which uses the [Spatial Programming Paradigm](https://www.scribd.com/document/330109881/On-Spatial-Programming).
+A graphical programming language which introduces the [Spatial Programming Paradigm](https://www.scribd.com/document/330109881/On-Spatial-Programming).
 This project is currently **in dev**, so use at your own risk!

 ## What's in it for me?